Visit FAFSA Now!

 Veterans Educational Benefits

-There are numerous educational benefits available for eligible veterans at ICDC College.
+There are numerous educational benefits available for eligible veterans who qualify at ICDC College.
 For more information visit our dedicated veteran’s site.

 State and Private Assistance